optimad/mimmo/log_comment_030172016.md

 ##11.
 Mimmo Tests/ ROCCO/ EDOARDO

-- 10.1. make them coherent with new basemanipulation objects design
+- 10.1. make them coherent with new basemanipulation objects design  [&#10004;]
 - 10.2.
 Comments

 ##12.
 Chain ROCCO

 - 11.1	managing total DOF of your manipulation
 - 11.2	Useful to bypass some blocks in the chain: Switch mechanism or break/unbreak pins? to be decided and scheduled
 - 11.3  Loop detection and blocking
-- 11.4  Tracking of DOF along the chain
+- 11.4  Tracking of DOF along the chain (11.1?)
 - 11.5 	Comments

+##12.
+Lattice - new object

+- 12.1 Make the FFDLattice derived from here ?
+- 12.2 Comments

 ##13.
 RBF MORPHERS